-GPC gives out over $30,000 in travel awards each year to MU graduate and professional students.
-The award is designed to assist MU graduate and professional students who are traveling for academic reasons to represent the University of Missouri by presenting research papers, posters or creative works at conferences or symposia.
-The award is NOT a research grant and cannot be used as such, but is rather a reimbursement for travel associated with academic work.
+GPC is giving out around $50,000 in travel awards this year to MU graduate and professional students.
+The award is designed to assist MU graduate and professional students who are representing the University of Missouri by presenting research papers, posters or creative works at conferences.
+The award is not a research grant and cannot be used as such, but is rather a reimbursement for travel associated with academic or professional work.

 Any MU graduate or professional student is eligible to apply for a GPC Travel Scholarship, but GPC will award only one travel award per student per academic year.